 Build new cyberinfrastructure for data acquisition, analysis, and archiving.

-Use every aspect of facility operation as an opportunity to enhance expertise and diversity among geochronologists and users of geochronology.
+Use every aspect of facility operation as an opportunity to increase access to geochronology and build diversity and expertise among geochronologists and users of geochronology.

-Please contact George Gehrels (Director of the ALC; firstname.lastname@example.org) for general questions about the lab, or Mark Pecha (Manager of the ALC; email@example.com) for specific information about analytical methods, schedules, costs, letters of collaboration, etc.
+Check out our Welcome Video to learn more about the ALC.
+Please contact George Gehrels (email@example.com) or Mauricio Ibanez-Mejia (firstname.lastname@example.org) (co-directors of the ALC) for general questions about the lab.
+Mark Pecha (Manager of the ALC; email@example.com) can provide specific information about analytical methods, schedules, costs, letters of collaboration, etc.

 Please upload your data to Geochron.org!!
 We have streamlined the process such that it now takes just a couple of minutes per sample.
 Instructions are available from the Tools=>Geochron Uploading link to the right...

 Check out the growing set of videos on the LaserChron YouTube Channel.
-Presentations so far focus on methods for preparing/analyzing samples and for maintaining our NU ICPMS, Element2 ICPMS, and Photon Machines G2 lasers.
-Martin Pepper (ALC resesrcher) is leading these efforts...
+Presentations so far focus on methods for preparing/analyzing samples and for maintaining our NU ICPMS, Element2 ICPMS, and Teledyne lasers.

 For users of Thermo Element instruments, note that we have developed a routine that extracts information from dat files.
 This provides access to the raw counts for each measurement, resulting in more reliable data reduction than is possible from FIN2 files.
-The decoding routine is posted on GitHub, and more information is available in a manuscript available from Archive.org.
-Thanks to John Hartman (UofAZ Computer Science) and Philip Wenig (OpenChrom) for cracking the code!
+The decoding routine is posted on GitHub, and more information is available in an article available from Archive.org.

-If you are working on an NSF proposal, note that the current NSF Grant Proposal Guide requires that letters of collaboration include only a statement about willingness to collaborate.
-Information about instruments and methods should be provided in your "Facilities, Equipment, and Other Resources" section.
-We are happy to provide a letter of collaboration.
-Information about our instruments, methods, and analyses is available from the Proposal Tools section (link to right).
+If you are working on an NSF proposal, please contact Mark Pecha (email@example.com) for a letter of support.
+Information about our instruments and methods should be provided in your "Facilities, Equipment, and Other Resources" section, and is available from the Proposal Tools section (link to right).
 Financial information can be accessed from the Analytical Costs and Student Support links (to the right).
 We also have a Data Management Plan that can be modified for your project.

-We continue to work on developing techniques that integrate U-Th-Pb geochronology, Trace and Rare Earth Element analysis, and Lu-Hf isotope geochemistry.
+We continue to develop techniques that integrate U-Th-Pb geochronology, Trace and Rare Earth Element analysis, and Lu-Hf isotope geochemistry.
 We are able to conduct U-Th-Pb and T/REE analyses just using our Element2 (single-collector ICPMS) -- there is no need for split-stream analysis.
-U-Th-Pb, T/REE, and Lu-Hf can be done simultaneously in split-stream mode, by connecting the Element2 with our Nu multi-collector ICPMS.
+U-Th-Pb, T/REE, and Lu-Hf can also be done simultaneously in split-stream mode, by connecting the Element2 with our Nu multi-collector ICPMS.
 But it is much more efficient (and cost-effective) to do the analyses in two different sessions given that most studies require many more U-Pb ages than T/REE or Hf isotope analyses.
 We accordingly recommend doing large-n U-Th-Pb first (with the E2 or NU), and then selecting optimal grains for T/REE and Hf isotope analyses.
-Our methods for doing each type of analysis are described in the Analytical Methods section to the right.

 Information about ongoing projects, samples, costs, correspondence, etc. can be found at our Current Projects page (link to right).
 Note that secure sites are available on request.